PSLmodels/OG-Core/README.rst

 A Brigham Young University Macroeconomics and Computational Laboratory project in conjunction with the Open Source Policy Center at the American Enterprise Institute.

+This repository includes the data used to calibrate the model along with all the necessary Python code to solve and simulate.

 Abstract
 ========
 This project builds, calibrates and simulates the effects of changes in various taxes on the U.S. economy in the contect of a large macro OLG model.
 Our particular emphasis is on how the stream of tax revenues changes over time.